 Premium Beach Chair Space - Lodge Picnic Umbrellas

 This includes 2 lounge chairs, umbrella, cocktail table and 2 towels.
 Limit is up to four people; if more, a second reservation is needed.
-Reserve in advance by calling 407-WDW-PLAY.
+Reserve in advance by calling (407) WDW-PLAY.
 Cancellation without penalty must be no later than 9:00 am the day prior to reservation.
 These are available on a same day basis if there are any locations left (check at Shade Shack).
 Cost is $40 plus tax during off season and $60 during peak season; this must be paid at time of reservation.

 Get a locker!
 You wouldn’t believe how much money ends up at the bottom of the pools every day.
 If you are a going to carry money around in your bathing suit, then you need to keep it in a water wallet or in a ziplock bag, something that will float.
 There is no way to claim a single 5 dollar bill at Guest Relations.
 When I was coordinating, we had to swim the catch pools (the pools at the bottom of the slides) whenever someone would lose something.
 Do you know how hard it is to a find a single prescription glass lens in the catch pool of Runoff Rapids, or a diamond earring in the wave pool?
 Things will fall off and things will fall out of your pocket, so put what you want in a locker.
 They're available to rent for $15/day.

 It is Disney, but crimes do happen.
 If you leave your bag in your spot while you go slide or swim, then try to tie it to one of your chairs, or bring a lock and lock it to a chair.
 It is a lot harder to steal a bag if there is a chair attached to it.